Overview of jQuery Ajax Methods

 9. ajaxStart( callback )

-This method attaches a function to be executed before the ajax request start.
+This method attaches a function to execute before the AJAX request starts.

 Example: